Eurasian Lynx

 Eats

-Prey on deer species, but will rely on smaller species where ungulate prey is not abundant.
+Prey on deer species, but will rely on smaller species where ungulate (hooved) prey is not abundant.

 Lives

-Boreal forest throughout much of it's range.
-Also associated with thinly wooded areas, scrub woodland and hills in desert regions.
+They are in boreal forest (meaning mostly coniferous trees, such as pine and spruce) throughout much of it's range.
+But have also been found in thinly wooded areas, scrub woodland, and hills in desert regions.

 Behavior